 This is part of our ongoing series looking at deliverability of your email marketing messages.

-The last feature, one-click unsubscribe, is vitally important for email marketers.
-Microsoft relies on the List-Unsubscribe header to provide one-click functionality.
-If your email marketing program does not provide this header or the one provided does not work, you will be permanently flagged as a spammer by Microsoft.
+Like other major providers, Yahoo!
+Mail also relies on the List-Unsubscribe header to provide one-click unsubscribe functionality.
+If your email marketing program does not provide this header or the one provided does not work, you risk increased likelihood of being flagged as a spammer, so make sure to use it.

 For WhatCounts customers on the Publicaster platform, List-Unsubscribe is automatically on.